 Growing up in New Jersey, my mother and I would always find things to craft.
 My mother, the craft queen, always inspired me to create new things.
 My path of creativity would lead me to a career in music, bringing me to the University of Massachusetts for a Bachelors in Music Education and Bassoon Performance.
 Three weeks after graduating, I attended Marine Corps basic training in Parris Island, NC, and after 10 months of training and schooling, I arrived at my first duty station in New Orleans, LA, as a regional musician.
 While in the Marines, I had many diverse training experiences, including my certification as a black belt martial arts instructor.
 (Watch out!)
 I was also able to complete my Masters in Music Education from Boston University.
 I was able to travel around the country in three short years, supporting the Marine Corps and creating ties between the military and local communities.

 My business was started only a short time ago, beginning in July 2020.
 During this time, the Air Force was switching its’ uniforms from the Airman Battle Uniforms to the Operational Camouflage Pattern.
 In a Women Veterans’ Facebook group, I asked what I should do with the uniforms.
 A popular response was to make a wreath, but I had no idea how to even begin creating one.
 I asked my crafty mother, who encouraged me to bring home my uniforms during a trip home, and we would come up with a plan.
 Sure enough, the prototype was born, and I posted this shoddy picture of me with a messy bun and over-sized tee shirt onto the veteran page.
 After having an alarming amount of comments beg for a wreath, a business was born!
-Since that time, I have made over one thousand wreaths, sent to all ends of the country.
+Since that time, I have made over 1600 wreaths, sent to all ends of the country.

 These wreaths are not JUST a decoration.
 Each tells a story and honors military service from all six branches, and I am honored that I can the closing chapter of that story.
 As a veteran of two services, I understand the significance of military service and will make sure to uphold the highest standards of honor to your military service.